Estimating sample-specific regulatory networks: Methods

-Estimating an informative network often relies upon combining information from large quantities of data (most commonly gene expression data) representing a potentially very diverse underlying sample population.
-This means that even in datasets where samples may represent a spectrum of phenotypes, most widely-used network inference methods use gene expression data to estimate an ``aggregate'' network~\cite{de2010advantages,marbach2012wisdom}.
-These methods generally begin by calculating a statistic for each gene pair based on shared information across a set of input samples.
-These scores are frequently augmented in some way and are then used to infer the presence or absence of edges between the genes in the network.
-In this context, the heterogeneity in the underlying samples is generally seen as essential to correctly estimating a (single) network model given the variance in the data.
-However this consensus averaging may ignore the multiple {\it different} underlying regulatory networks that might be active in the individual samples.
-Recognizing this diversity is important.
-It is crucial that we examine the collection of networks to fully appreciate the diversity of processes at work in biological systems.
+Many widely-used network inference methods start by calculating a score or statistic for each gene pair based on shared information across a set of input gene expression samples~\cite{de2010advantages,marbach2012wisdom}.
+These scores are sometimes augmented to better account for regulatory complexity~\cite{faith2007large,margolin2006aracne,langfelder2008wgcna} but are ultimately used to infer the presence or absence of ``interactions'' between genes.
+This collection of genes and their corresponding complex set of inferred interactions are conceptualized as a network in which ``nodes'' represent genes and ``edges'' represent the interactions between those genes.
+In this context, heterogeneity in the underlying input samples is often essential for correctly estimating a network model, as variance in the data can amplify gene co-variation patterns, leading to more robust network predictions.
+However, at the same time, building this type of consensus, or ``aggregate,'' network model largely ignores the fact that there may be multiple different underlying regulatory networks represented across the individual input samples.